timmocking/ml4qs-notes/notes/lecture2.md

 ###  Lowpass filter

-If data has periodicity, series of values can be decomposed into different periodic signals (e.g. walking: 1 Hz, jogging: 2 Hz) with their own frequencies.

-Using lowpass filters, you can filter out higher frequency data (as opposed to the highpass filter, which filters out lower frequency data).
+Lowpass filters are a good technique to out filter high frequency data.
 This is done using a cut-off frequency, where frequencies higher than the cut-off will be removed to a certain extent.